After people ask, "what is drop shipping?" the next question we usually hear is, "how does dropshipping work?" or "how to dropship".

 - Establish a fulfillment process.
 Though the supplier likely has a dropshipping process in place, work with them on any special requirements for your business.
-You'll also want to work together to automate data transfers and establish a steady flow of information regarding orders and shipments.
+You'll also want to work together for automated dropshipping to complete data transfers and establish a steady flow of information regarding orders and shipments.
 You’ll also need to sign a contract regarding the manner in which you’ll purchase these products when orders come in.
 This is not the same as a traditional wholesale contract, so make sure your contract reflects this (see how to buy wholesale).

 Drop It Like It's Hot

 The dropshipping model can be a profitable one if you invest time and energy into finding the right suppliers and maximizing your margins.
-It is more complicated than the traditional sales model but comes with its own unique set of benefits that makes it a great choice for startups and small business owners.
+It is more complicated than the traditional sales model and cross docking but comes with its own unique set of benefits that makes it a great choice for startups and small business owners.
 Stick with quality items to grow your business and avoid causing people to ask "is dropshipping dead"? or "is dropshipping legal"?